 You want to make sure your interests as a shareholder are aligned with a company's management team.
 Does management have significant skin in the game, or are they compensated in stock or out of the money options?
 If so, they are incentivized to create shareholder value.
 CEOs, CFOs and the Board of Directors' fiduciary duty is to drive share price, make sure management teams are seasoned operators and have track records of successfully growing revenues and cutting costs.

 Look for consistent history of profitability and financial health, not just one good quarter.
 And make sure to check the Investor Relations section of a company’s web site, or find official reports filed with the SEC online.
 Don't just focus on the most recent report.
 Check the company's balance sheet.
 If a company is generating sufficient cash to pay down or refinance debt cheaper this can serve as a catalyst for earnings windfall.

 #6 Find a Dividend

-A dividend, a cash payout to stock investors is a sign of a company is in good financial health.
+A dividend, a cash payout to stock investors, is a sign that a company is in good financial health.
 If a company pays a dividend, look at the history of their payments.
 If a company isn’t steadily profitable, scratch it off your list.